CoolProp/CoolProp/Web/coolprop/wrappers/MATLAB/index.rst

 Pre-compiled Binaries
 =====================
-Release versions of the MATLAB wrapper can be downloaded from :sfdownloads:`MATLAB` for your architecture, or from the development buildbot server at :bbbinaries:`MATLAB`.
+Release versions of the MATLAB wrapper can be downloaded from :sfdownloads:`MATLAB` for your architecture, or from the development snapshots at :sfnightly:`MATLAB`.
 Whichever one you pick, make sure all the files come from the same place.

 Download the +CoolProp.7z file and extract it using the `7-zip <http://www.7-zip.org/download.html>`_ program.
 Make sure that when you expand it, there are no +CoolProp intermediate folders generated.
 Place the mex file that is appropriate to the version of MATLAB in the directory that contains the directory +CoolProp.
 You can determine what version of matlab you have by running the command ``computer('arch')`` at the MATLAB command prompt.
 Depending on the output, you will need to download one of the following mex files: